google/dart_google_apps/README.md

-# Dart APIs for Google Apps scripts
+# Dart APIs for Google Apps Script

 This is not an official Google product.
 It is not supported by the Dart team.

 This package is still in an experimental state.

-A library to write Google Apps scripts.
+A library to write Google Apps Script.

 This library has been written on a per-need basis.
 As such it is missing lots of useful functionality that I just hadn't needed yet.
 Until the API coverage